Is CyberGhost VPN Safe in 2026? Security, Audits and Real Risks

 The short version

-- It has a clearer privacy position than many cheaper rivals.
+- It has a clearer privacy story than many low-cost VPNs.

-- It supports current protocols instead of leaving users stuck on outdated options.
+- It supports WireGuard, OpenVPN and IKEv2 instead of leaning on old, weaker options.

-- It says its network runs on RAM-only servers, which reduces the risk of data lingering on a machine after reboot.
+- It says its infrastructure uses RAM-only servers, which reduces the chance of data lingering after a reboot.

-- It includes an automatic kill switch and leak protection, which matter far more in day-to-day use than flashy extras.
+- It includes a kill switch and DNS leak controls, which are the sort of practical protections that matter more than flashy extras.

 Audit History and No-Logs Claims

-This is one of CyberGhost’s stronger points.
-Deloitte reviewed CyberGhost’s no-logs position in 2022.
-Deloitte Audit Romania then reviewed the service again in 2024, and CyberGhost announced a third Deloitte audit in 2025 covering parts of its infrastructure, operational systems, and server environment.
+This is one of CyberGhost’s strongest points right now.
+Deloitte first reviewed CyberGhost’s no-logs position in 2022.
+Deloitte Audit Romania then carried out a second review in 2024, and CyberGhost announced the completion of a third independent Deloitte Audit Romania review in February 2026.
 That pattern matters.
-One old audit looks nice in a press release.
-A series of reviews over time is far more useful.
+One old audit looks nice in a press release; repeated assurance work is far more useful because it shows the provider is still willing to let outsiders check whether its systems and privacy claims line up.

 Why this matters